Jorge is a bisexual guy who has mentored other LGBT people over the years. He likes to share his experience with others.

 As with dating anyone else, if you acknowledge their needs, they are more likely to help fulfill yours.
 Unless your date is also looking to objectify you and they have no interest in anything deeper, try to get to know them and learn more about them.
 This will also help prepare you for the next trans person that you get together with.

-4) Accept That You May Be Judged by Others for Dating a Transgender Person
+4. Accept That You May Be Judged by Others

 If you date a trans person for long enough, unless the trans person is deeply “stealth” (meaning that they keep their trans status a secret from everyone), then people you know are bound to find out eventually.